 Consultation regarding the development, construction, and operation of healthcare facilities.

-Representation of regional business interest in negotiation of asset purchase agreements and related documents.
-Abromovitz Investment Properties, LLC v.
-Red Eyed Jack Sports Bar, Inc., et. al: Obtained verdict for $2.9 million plus fees, costs, and interest.
+Representation of regional business interest in the negotiation of asset purchase agreements and related documents.
+Abramovitz Investment Properties, LLC v.
+Red Eyed Jack Sports Bar, Inc., et al.: Obtained verdict for $2.9 million plus fees, costs, and interest.
 Affirmed on appeal.

 MidFirst Bank v.
-Graystar Holdings, LLC, et. al: Obtained confidential settlement post-judgment in favor of client.
+Greystar Holdings, LLC, et al.: Obtained confidential settlement post-judgment in favor of the client.
 IMH Special Asset NT 118 LLC v.
-Ronald Steinbrunner, et. al: Prosecuted judgment and obtained favorable settlement.
+Ronald Steinbrunner et al.: Prosecuted judgment and obtained favorable settlement.

 Rigoli v.
-44 Monroe Marketing, LLC: Obtained judgment on multiple vendee liens against real estate holding company.
+44 Monroe Marketing, LLC: Obtained judgment on multiple Vendee liens against a real estate holding company.

 Articles and Publications:

 Vendee Liens, Arizona Journal of Real Estate and Business (December 2010)